PrivacySafe/.github/profile/README.md

 # PrivacySafe

 We make an uncompromisingly user-centric digital space, addressing every single major privacy, security and ownership aspect.
-Our approach is simple: user computation is moved onto user-owned devices while servers see no user data and dictate nothing.
+Our approach is simple: user computation and networking controls are moved onto user-owned devices while servers see no user data and dictate nothing.
 User installs and runs apps on PrivacySafe client-side platform while utility servers don't know what apps use their utility services.

 ## 3NWeb protocols